 When an at-fault driver lies, that obviously adds a layer of complexity to your personal injury case.
 You might be 100 percent certain that you aren’t to blame, but that won’t mean a whole lot unless your attorney can produce the evidence needed in order to prove your case.

 But why would that driver lie in the first place?
 There are actually quite a few reasons.
 At-fault drivers will typically face steep increases in their insurance premiums – they might try to avoid blame simply to save money.
 Drivers who are drunk or driving under the influence of drugs will often leave the accident scene to avoid being arrested – they’ll then deny they were to blame after the accident occurs.
+Common lies include denying negligence or fabricating scenarios to protect their interests after a crash.

 How Can I Protect Myself from the At-Fault Drivers Lies?

 Again, the best way to shield yourself from lies is to have solid, strong evidence.
 That’s the case whether you’re involved in a truck accident or any other type of wreck.
 If you don’t, then the insurance adjuster assigned to your case will more than likely deny your claim.
+Other evidence, such as phone records, expert analysis, and surveillance footage, can be crucial in proving dishonesty and ensuring a fair settlement.

 Here are just a few things you can do to gather the proof you need.